UPPMAX/UPPMAX-documentation/docs/cluster_guides/running_jobs/runtime_tips.md

 ???- question "My program suddenly seems to stop executing but it does not crash, the process is still alive.
 What is wrong?"

-    This may happen if your executable binary file is deleted while the program is running.
-For example, if you recompile your program the previous copy of the executable file is deleted, which can cause running instances of the program to freeze in this way.
-The recommended solution is that if you need to recompile while the program is running, create a copy of the executable file and execute the copy.
-Then, the original executable file can be safely deleted.
-Alternatively, rename the currently executing file to something new and unique (using the mv command) before recompiling/reinstalling your program.
+    - This may happen if your executable binary file is deleted while the program is running.
+    - For example, if you recompile your program the previous executable file is deleted, which can cause running instances of the program to crash with "Bus error".
+    - The recommended solution is that if you need to recompile or reinstall while the program is running, create a copy of the executable file and execute the copy.
+    - Then, the original executable file can be safely deleted. -
+    - Alternatively, rename the currently executing file to something new and unique (using the mv command) before recompiling/reinstalling your program.

 ???- question "My program crashes with the error message 'Bus error'.
 Why?"

-    This may happen if your executable binary file is deleted while the program is running.
-For example, if you recompile your program the previous executable file is deleted, which can cause running instances of the program to crash with "Bus error".
-The recommended solution is that if you need to recompile or reinstall while the program is running, create a copy of the executable file and execute the copy.
-Then, the original executable file can be safely deleted.
-Alternatively, rename the currently executing file to something new and unique (using the mv command) before recompiling/reinstalling your program.
+    - This may happen if your executable binary file is deleted while the program is running.
+    - For example, if you recompile your program the previous executable file is deleted, which can cause running instances of the program to crash with "Bus error".
+    - The recommended solution is that if you need to recompile or reinstall while the program is running, create a copy of the executable file and execute the copy.
+    - Then, the original executable file can be safely deleted. -
+    - Alternatively, rename the currently executing file to something new and unique (using the mv command) before recompiling/reinstalling your program.

 ???- question "I have strange problems with my text-files / scripts when they have been copied from other computers"